outcoldman/outcoldman.com/content/en/2021/2021-02-10-mac-appstore-vigilantes/index.md

 Good luck to you too, bud.
 Just a few suggestions for you.

-At first, If you want to keep calling yourself a researcher, please do some research before accusing anybody of anything.
-At first, use Google, try to find out about this person.
+First, If you want to keep calling yourself a researcher, please do some research before firing off random half baked accusation.
+Maybe try using Google, find out about the person.
 Maybe you can find many articles, discussions on various forums, public talks, public profiles in social networks, work history, and some other projects or companies built by that person.